auleki/portfolio-app/notes.md

 - add a switch for either email or phone number, based on the user's choice -for experience make each list item react to engagement..maybe shift the icon attached a little, make test bolder or whatver needs to be done
 - add an overboard form indicator for when the form is ready to go
+- for header icons use styles two images, make sure the first can rotateZ180 to reveal the second icon beneath it